couchbase/cbft/DESIGN.md

       -server=127.0.0.1:8091 \
       -bindHttp=0.0.0.0:9110

-Roughly, those cbft process parameters mean...
+A brief description of those cbft process parameters:

-### CBAUTH=<some-secret-from-ns-server>
+### CBAUTH=some-secret

-This cbauth related environment variable(s) allows ns-server to pass secret credentials to cbft so that cbft can use the cbauth/metakv golang libraries in order to...
+This cbauth related environment variable(s) allows ns-server to pass secret credentials to cbft.
+This allows cbft to use the cbauth/metakv golang libraries in order to...

-* allow cbft to use metakv as distributed configuration (Cfg) store, such as for storing metadata like index definitions, node membership, etc.
+* allow cbft to use metakv as distributed configuration (Cfg) store, such as for storing metadata like index definitions, node memberships, etc.

-* allow cbft to access any couchbase bucket as a data-source (even if password protected); that is, cbft will be able to retrieve cluster VBucket maps and create DCP streams for any bucket.
+* allow cbft to access any couchbase bucket as a data-source (even if password protected or as the passwords are changed by administrators); that is, cbft will be able to retrieve cluster VBucket maps and create DCP streams for any bucket.

-* allow cbft to authorize and protect its REST API, where cbft can provide auth checks for incoming queries, index definition API requests, and stats/monitoring API requests.
+* allow cbft to authorize and protect its REST API, where cbft can perform auth checks on incoming queries, index definition API requests, and stats/monitoring API requests.

 ### -cfg=metakv